akdsco/next/docs/5-Audit.md

  of seconds.

  Additionally, the TodoListMe App isn't specifically mobile-ready.
 It isn't designed with mobile-first approach.
-This is a major thing in 2020, and it should be changed first, in order to keep up with other competitors.
-Todos stands out with it's clean design, yet it looses massively on other fronts like features, as it certainly has not many.
+This is a major thing in 2020, and it should be changed first, in order to keep up with other competitors. next stands out with it's clean design, yet it looses massively on other fronts like features, as it certainly has not many.

  ##### Accessibility, Best Practice, SEO